Los Angeles Brain Injury Lawyer

 If your child is presenting any of the above symptoms, it is advised to seek medical intervention.

-What is it like to have a traumatic brain injury?
+What’s it like to have a brain injury?

 Living with traumatic brain injuries drastically changes your life.
 You will not be able to function as you always did.